Family still failing to come to terms after the brutal murder of two sisters in Mamelodi

 “When we sent these children to tertiary school in Pretoria, little did we know that we were sending them to their graves.”

-Moramaga said the family would be meeting on Tuesday to finalise funeral arrangements, which are likely to take place over the coming weekend.
+Moramaga said the family would be meeting on Tuesday to finalise arrangements for the funeral, which is likely to take place at the weekend.

 “On behalf of the municipality, I extend our deepest condolences to the Moramaga family and everyone affected by this terrible tragedy,” said Tladi.